retaildevcrews/helium-csharp/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
 about: Describes type of user, what they want, and why; valuable increment of functionality, testable by users.
-title: ''
-labels: ''
+labels: User Story
-assignees: ''

 ---